 Task 5.
-Explain why the Reflexive Generalization is not enough to rule out these examples.
+Explain wy the Reflexive Generalization is not enough to rule out these examples.

 Task 6.
 How might you alter the hypothesis so that it covers these examples?
-(Hint: there are two possibilities here: one involves the order/structural position of the words, the other involves the case of the pronoun inside the reflexive.
-You need not remember exactly what we did in LX321, just say something sensible.)
+(Hint: there are two possibilities here: one involves the order of the words, the other involves the cae of the pronoun inside the reflexive.)